buildingsoftwareblocks/exchange/README.md

 Create your own *env.dev* file from the *env.template* file.

-During development, the supported services (kafka, mongoDB) can be useful.
-For this a seperate docker-compose file is created.
+During development, the supported services (kafka, mongoDB, etc.) can be useful.
+For this a separate docker-compose file is created.
 Use it with:

 ``
 docker-compose -f docker-compose-dev.yml --env-file env.dev up -d